What is bradyarrhythmia?

 Treatment After Birth

-Treatment needs after birth vary based on each baby’s arrythmia and any associated conditions.
+Treatment needs after birth vary based on each baby’s arrhythmia and any associated conditions.

 In mild cases, the slow heart rate may increase to a normal rate over time without treatment.
 All babies with bradyarrhythmia should be followed closely until the condition is completely resolved.